Experienced Hazardous Waste Disposal & Material Specialists In Melbourne

-The danger of Polychlorinated Biphenyls in building materials
+Polychlorinated Biphenyls in building materials

 The main use of PCBs in building materials is as a plasticiser.
 They are found predominantly in paints, specialty coatings, caulking, sealants, and other materials as well.
 They were used in equipment such as fluorescent light fitting capacitors, electric motors, ceiling fans and dishwashers that generally predate 1980.
 PCB’s have significant ecological and health effects including carcinogenicity (probable human cancer-causing or cancer-promoting agent), neurotoxicity, reproductive and developmental toxicity, immune systems suppression, liver damage and skin irritation.

 FAQs About Hazardous Waste Disposal?